pact-foundation/pact-plugins/README.md

 ### Plugins

-Plugins are required to start up a GRPC server when loaded, and respond to messages from the plugin driver.
+Plugins are required to start up a gRPC server when loaded, and respond to messages from the plugin driver.
 They provide a manifest that describes the features they provide and the mechanism needed to load them.

 Main responsibilities:
 * Have a plugin manifest that describes the plugin and how to load it.
-* Start a GRPC server on load and provide the port to the driver that loaded it.
+* Start a gRPC server on load and provide the port to the driver that loaded it.
 * Provide a catalogue of features the plugin provides when the driver requests it.
 * Respond to messages from the driver.